juliasalas01/FDP/README.md

-# FDP
+# Final Degree Project
-This repository includes the scripts for performing the analyses included in the Final Degree Project: Comparative analysis of piRNA precursor annotation across different primates
+This repository includes the scripts for performing the analyses included in the Final Degree Project:
+Comparative analysis of piRNA precursor annotation across different primates